Jordy Tutuarima: De Graafschap

 On 10 May 2017, Tutuarima signed a two-year contract with De Graafschap with an option of a third season.

 Apollon Smyrnis

 On 28 June 2021, Greek Super League club Apollon Smyrnis announced Tutuarima had signed a contract with the club, with the duration of the contract and the shirt number not being disclosed.

 PEC Zwolle

 Tutuarima joined newly relegated Eerste Divisie club PEC Zwolle on 11 June 2022, signing a two-year contract.
+His contract with PEC Zwolle was terminated by mutual consent on 12 July 2023.

 International career

 Tutuarima was called up to the Netherlands U-17 team.
-But when the junior competition he got injured torn ligaments and muscle, and made him disappear from football for fifteen months.
+But when the junior competition, he got injured torn ligaments and muscle, and made him disappear from football for fifteen months.
 He only played four times for the Netherlands U-17 team.

 he became the Netherlands U-17, tournaments competed four countries: Georgia U-17, Czech Republic U-17 and Ukraine U-17, in March 2010.

-In the team he also accompanied by players of Indonesian descent, Levi Raja Boean from NEC, as a substitute.

-Tutuarima has represented Netherlands at under-17 level. is also eligible to represent Indonesia at international level through his family's background.